Judiciary of India

-The Ministry of Law and Justice at the Union level is responsible for raising issues before Parliament relating to the judiciary.
-It has jurisdiction to deal with the issues of any court.
-It also deals with the appointment of Judges of the High Courts and the Supreme Court.
-At the state level, the law departments of the states deal with issues regarding the High Court and the Subordinate Courts.
+At the Union level, the Ministry of Law and Justice is responsible for formulating laws and addressing issues relating to the judiciary with the Parliament.
+It has jurisdiction to deal with the issues of any court and also deals with the appointment of the various judges of the Supreme Court and the High Courts.
+At the state level, the respective law departments of the states deal with issues regarding the High Court and the subordinate courts.